aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: deliverables can be product-related, such as a piece of hardware or software, or process-related, such as a planning document or meeting minutes*
 - The project’s size, complexity, importance, and other factors do not affect how much effort is spent on collecting requirements for scope planning.
     - *<strong>wrong reason</strong>: it affects*
-- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+- Project scope statements must include the project boundaries, constraints, and assumptions.
-    - *<strong>wrong reason</strong>: it's reversed*
+    - *<strong>wrong reason</strong>: project scope statements should include at least a product scope description, product user acceptance criteria(標準), and detailed information on all project deliverables, but the project boundaries, constraints and assumptions are just helpful but not neccessary*
 - Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
     - *<strong>wrong reason</strong>: it's reversed*
 - Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.